nitesh-daga/nitesh-daga.github.io/README.md

 Fun Fact: The resume also supports dark mode.
 Feel free to toggle the dark mode switch to see the alternative color scheme. 🌙

+Do check the Lighthouse report [here](https://pagespeed.web.dev/analysis/https-nitesh-daga-github-io/stqunvzhd5?form_factor=desktop) for the site.

 To view my resume in terminal, simply run the following command in your terminal:

 ```